branlwyd/www/assets/pages/index.md

    [rustls-acme](https://crates.io/crates/rustls-acme) crate to automatically retrieve and renew TLS certificates from [Let's Encrypt](https://letsencrypt.org).
-The site's static content is stored as files alongside in the source repository, with page content stored in Markdown format.
+The site's static content is stored as files in the source repository, with page content stored in Markdown format.
    During compilation, the Markdown files are converted into HTML via a build script, calling into a tool based on the [pulldown-cmark](https://crates.io/crates/pulldown-cmark) crate.
 The resulting HTML & all other static assets are then embedded into the resulting server binary via the [rust-embed](https://crates.io/crates/rust-embed)